slbailey/retrowaves/tower/docs/contracts/NEW_TOWER_RUNTIME_CONTRACT.md

 WebSocket client handling **MUST** follow the same rules as MP3 stream clients (T-CLIENTS1–4): non-blocking writes, >250ms disconnect threshold, thread-safe registry, socket send validation.

 #### T-EXPOSE1.7 — Immediate Flush Requirement
-When a new event is stored in the buffer, and clients are connected to `/tower/events`, TowerRuntime **MUST** send the event to all connected WebSocket clients immediately upon storage, with no batching or intentional delay.
+When a new event is received, and clients are connected to `/tower/events`, TowerRuntime **MUST** send the event to all connected WebSocket clients immediately upon receipt, with no batching or intentional delay.

-- Events **MUST** be pushed to clients as soon as they are stored
+- Events **MUST** be pushed to clients as soon as they are received
 - Events **MUST NOT** be batched or delayed for efficiency
 - Events **MUST** be flushed immediately to maintain real-time synchronization
+- TowerRuntime **MAY** drop events if a WebSocket write is non-blocking and fails or stalls
 - This ensures event visual overlays stay in sync with audio as closely as possible (observational sync)

-#### T-EXPOSE2 — `/tower/events/recent` WebSocket Endpoint
-TowerRuntime **MUST** expose a WebSocket endpoint `/tower/events/recent` that:

-- Accepts WebSocket upgrade requests from clients
-- Maintains a persistent, bidirectional WS connection (Tower will only send; clients MAY send pings)
-- Sends the most recent N events immediately upon connection (N is implementation-defined, e.g., 100)
-- Supports query parameters during WS upgrade to filter events
-- Closes WS connections cleanly on server shutdown

-**Query parameters (optional, supported during WS upgrade):**
-- `limit`: Maximum number of recent events to send initially (default: implementation-defined, e.g., 100)
-- `event_type`: Filter by event type (e.g., `?event_type=segment_progress`)
-- `since`: Only return events received after this timestamp (Unix timestamp)

-**Message format:**
-Each WebSocket message **MUST** contain exactly one event as a complete JSON object.
-Messages **MUST** be text-format JSON (not binary).

-After sending the initial batch of recent events, the connection **MAY** remain open to receive new events as they arrive (same behavior as `/tower/events`), or it **MAY** close after sending the initial batch (implementation-defined).

 **Note:** All event exposure **MUST** occur exclusively via WebSocket.
 TowerRuntime **MUST NOT** expose HTTP endpoints for event retrieval.

 #### T-EXPOSE3 — Non-Blocking Endpoints
-Both WebSocket event endpoints **MUST** be non-blocking:
+The WebSocket event endpoint **MUST** be non-blocking:

 - Endpoints **MUST NOT** block the audio tick loop
 - Endpoints **MUST NOT** block PCM processing